-We spoke to a slew of experts: child psychologists and toy insiders, children’s librarians and Little Gym owners, parents and kids.
-(And, for the record, this author has a toddler and a kindergartner himself, and maybe knows a little too much about playing T-ball and blowing bubbles.)
-The following list breaks down their most highly recommended outdoor toys by age: 2 through 4, 4 through 6, and 6 through 10.
+To find out, we gathered suggestions from a slew of experts: child psychologists and toy insiders, children’s librarians and Little Gym owners, kids and parents (including one writer of this story, Steven John, the father of a toddler and a kindergartner who maybe knows a little too much about playing T-ball and blowing bubbles).
+The following list breaks down the most highly recommended outdoor toys by age: 2 through 4, 4 through 6, and 6 through 10.
 They range from self-sealing water balloons to an ATV-style roller coaster; a foam pogo stick to a geometric dome climber; a polished aluminum gardening set to suction-cup archery.
 Many of these products are classics, several are new within the past couple years; some are portable enough for you to take along to the park, others require your own private outside space.
 In almost every case, though, they have educational and developmental benefits, in addition to letting kids get dirty and run wild.

 For ages 2 through 4

 “They’re just a bunch of balloons,” says Jim Silver, CEO of toy-review company TTPM.
-But that simplicity seems to be the reason three of our experts (including the author) have such high praise for them.
-According to Silver, these balloons “were a No. 1 seller last year, and I expect them to be again this year.”
+But that simplicity seems to be the reason three of our experts (including John) have such high praise for them.
 You simply attach the balloon bunch to a hose, turn it on, and, in Silver’s description, “you have some 40 water balloons that are filled up in a few seconds.”
 They even self-seal once full.
 Adds Laurie Schacht, chief toy officer with the Toy Insider: “These are the original and best-selling water balloons.”
 She reiterates the fact that “they let you fill and tie dozens of balloons in seconds,” which saves parents time and keeps the kids in motion (and playing independently).
 Also noteworthy: The small balloons are the perfect size for toddler hands, and because they’re soft-sided, they won’t cause injury even with the occasional head-shot.
 And, of course, they’re a great way for kids to stay cool on a hot day.

 The best sporty outdoor toy